 In the Republic, where Plato develops his soul - city analogy, Plato never mentions that the three parts of the soul correspond to the three main goddesses that Homer talks about.
 They have the same roots, though.
 Gods and Goddesses can not only convince individuals to obey them, groups and whole communities can be under their influence.
-See here.
 In the Laws he goes a bit deeper into the theory of how he sees the gods.
-He calls it (or them) soul (Psychē) but we can be sure he means the same thing.
+He calls it (or them) soul (Psychē), the soul of the world.

-is unchanged.
-Thus, they are forces or we could also say powers.
-In the previous page we saw the domains of these forces.
+'of the soul', the immaterial active principles, the ideas, that underlie everything.
+We are talking here about forces or we should rather say powers.
+In the previous page we saw the domains of these powers.
 Homer makes it clear that they can act on both individuals and groups such as communities or armies.
 It should also be clear that the Greek gods move

 Plato develops this into his theories of the three parts of the human soul, and the three classes of people: the desiring class, i.e. the common people or 'money-earners', the aristocracy or guardians and the reasonable part, the ruler(s) or philosopher-kings.

 Below is a visualization of the theory.
-It is somewhat simplified compared to the examples in Plato's writings but I believe this is his starting point.
+It is somewhat simplified compared to the examples in Plato's writings but I believe this is his point.
 See e.g. Rep. 433B and the Philebus dialogue.
-Here he says that if we have found our "σωφροσύνης καὶ ἀνδρείας καὶ φρονήσεως", i.e. moderation, courage and prudence (the tamed versions of B, G and T) then what we have left is Justice.
-In other words: if an act is all three of these, then it must also be just.

 The solid red part is our Nomos, its border is Sophrosyne (moderation)